ankurbansal177/Angular6-chat-webpack-socket/README.md

  Chatroom is a generic object for one to one and group chats.
  Profile component consists of User details which is mapped with user interface.

- ## Backend tech
+ ## Backend tech:
  1. Nodejs, express and socket.io have been used to create the backend
  2. There is no dedicated storage layer
  3. Storage is done in memory i.e. each class have static variables for created object list

+ ## Frontend tech:
+ 1. Angular 6 was used with google's material design
+ 2. Webpack was used for build
+ 3. Proxy was configured on webpack for backend requests.

- ## Object Structure
+ ## Object Structure:

-  ###Backend
+  ### Backend:
     Following classes were created:
     1. User: Holds all information of User and all created users till date.
     2. Connection: This contains userId and socketId and the map is stored for emitting events to users
     3. Chatroom: This contains {id ,name, userList, messageList} and is generic for group chats and one to one chats userlist can be increased and decreased.
-    4. Message: Message carries details of sender, chatRoomId, content and time
+    4. Message: Message carries details of sender, chatRoomId, content and time.

    ### Frontend:
    Following Services were created: